sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 This metric measures the time from the completion of Post On/Off to the system being reasonably idle and responsive to user input.
 The goal of this phase is to bind and quantify background processing that continues after the Start Screen displays.
 This metric measures the duration of the Post On/Off phase, which represents the amount of time that is required for the system to accumulate 5 seconds of idle time.
 This time is accumulated by checking the CPU and storage utilization in 500ms time windows.
 If the cumulative time of both CPU and storage utilization is below 20%, the idle time of this window (500ms – max \[CPU time, Disk time\] in the window) is added to the total idle time until 5 seconds is reached.
 The metric reports this duration minus the 5 seconds of collected idle time.

-**Note**
+> [!NOTE]
-Low-priority CPU and storage utilization times are ignored for these calculations.
+> Low-priority CPU and storage utilization times are ignored for these calculations.

 Any software component that is running during this phase can affect the phase duration by performing disk I/O or computation.